 Call out your teammate’s name followed by “help” or “coming to you.”

 Finally, call out “switch”.
-Once both defenders are aware and on the same wave length switches become a natural part of their game.
+Once both defenders are aware and on the same wavelength switches become a natural part of their game.

 Switching is usually reserved for experienced players or players who have played together for a while.
 It is not wise to call a switch with someone who is not expecting it, does not normally switch, and has no prior communication about the possibility of switching.
 Be sure to communicate with new players.